 Now that the user’s attention is focused on the video, a CTA is placed in their line of sight:

 For users who are on the full video page, the CTAs are still there.
 Although obvious, they do not detract from the immersive visual experience of the video:

 A business like Squarespace is focused on visual excellence.
 They have to be.
 User experience is paramount.

 Their CTAs do not impair the visual appeal of the website at all!

-One of my favorite examples of CTA is Buffer.
+One of our favorite examples of CTA is Buffer.